thekavishshah/Expense-Tracker/README.md

 The application uses an SQLite database.
 If expenses.db does not exist, it will be created automatically when you start the app.

+# Usage

+**Adding an Expense**

+Go to the "Add Expense" page.

+Fill in the details for the expense: title, amount, category, and date.

+Click "Add Expense" to save.

+**Viewing and Grouping Expenses**

+Visit the "Group by Category" page to see expenses categorized by type.

+Use the "Go Back" button to return to the main page.

+**Editing and Deleting Expenses**

+Use the options in the expense list to edit or delete an entry.